yt-project/old-blog/content/post/objexporter.rst

-The new OBJ formatting will produce multi-colored surfaces in both `MeshLab <http://meshlab.sourceforge.net/>`_ and `Blender <http://www.blender.org/>`_, an feature not possible with the
+The new OBJ formatting will produce multi-colored surfaces in both `MeshLab <http://meshlab.sourceforge.net/>`_ and `Blender <http://www.blender.org/>`_, a feature not possible with the
 `previous PLY exporter <http://blog.yt-project.org/post/3DSurfacesAndSketchFab.html>`_.
 To see colors in MeshLab go to the "Render" tab and select "Color -> Per Face".
 Note in both MeshLab and Blender, unlike Sketchfab, you can't see